JovialKnoll/monsters/README.txt

     - will be created automatically
     - when your monster levels up, an image of their current stats goes here
-    - share it on social media or something? #ChikkaiGame
+    - share it on social media or something? #ChikkaiGame screenshots
+    - will be created automatically
+    - screenshots you take will go here

 Controls: